Ideas-Laboratory/vectorized_stress_majorization/README.md

 Configurations are tested on Ubuntu 16.04 with Clang and Visual Studio 2015 on Windows.

 ## Dependencies
 Our system is running under CUDA 8.0, viennaCL, Eigen, and Glut in visual studio 2015.
-If you want to change the configuration of our solution file, you can modify .... and reload the solution file in visual studio.

 ## Cite
 You can use our codes for research purpose only.
 And please cite our paper when you use our codes.